x-team/handbook/core-values.md

 We love seeing X-Teamers learn and share their knowledge.
 That's why we have dedicated a yearly Unleash Budget for you.
 You have $2,500 to spend every year for the purposes of self development.
 Whether you need an online course, a book, to experiment with a new tool that has some paid subscription - we’ve got you covered.

-**The only rule is:** Everyone in our community benefits by others sharing \(including you\), so using your budget has to result in sharing something with the community.
-For example, if it’s a course/book, then publish a short review or a recommendation in the _**\#courses**_ channel; if it's a club/quest expense, post about it in the corresponding channel; if it’s a conference you attended, you could write a blog post about your takeaways.
-You get the idea.

-_In case you would like to see some real life examples, head over to \#courses and see reviews that are already in there.
-Check out _[_this post_](https://x-team.slack.com/files/U1XDNKJ0J/F899X5KFW/Courses_Budget)_ first to get all the details._

 A true X-Teamer is open to learning in the following sense:

 * **Is willing to learn new technologies**